 Why should you file a report with the police?

 Fraud and card misuse for unauthorised transactions are criminal offences.
 Bear in mind that you may not be the only victim and that the perpetrator may be linked to other serious crimes.
 In order to prosecute these scammers, you must report any case of fraud or abuse to the police.
 The police have far greater powers to investigate and secure evidence than UTA Edenred or you as an individual.

 Contact the police immediately after the fraud is discovered as the crime may still be ongoing.
 Evidence that may be useful to the police, such as video recordings, is usually only kept for a limited period of time.
 The retention period may vary depending on the legal requirements of the country in which the crime was committed.

 Where can you report the fraud to the police?

 If you operate internationally, you should consider reporting the incident to both the police in the country where the incident occurred and in your home country.
 In the event of cross-border fraud, both police units may need to cooperate for investigations and prosecutions.

-UTA supports you by contacting suppliers and asking them to save any available video material for a police investigation.
-Due to data protection laws, UTA is not permitted to receive recordings directly.
+UTA Edenred supports you by contacting suppliers and asking them to save any available video material for a police investigation.
+Due to data protection laws, UTA Edenred is not permitted to receive these recordings directly.
 They can only be passed to judicial authorities.
-However, if necessary, the UTA fraud prevention team will contact the police to assist with an investigation and provide further information.
+However, where appropriate, UTA Edenred's fraud prevention team will liaise with the police to assist investigations and provide further information.
 These recordings can serve as evidence or be used to identify other potential victims.